sneusse/DotOverload.jl/README.md

 *More crazyness*

-Providing setters & getters for your custom types
-(not properly implemented!)
+Providing setters, getters and attached methods for your custom types (not properly implemented!)

 ```julia